Stealthy Backdoor Attack via Confidence-driven Sampling: Experiment

 \subsection{Experimental settings}

-To comprehensively evaluate \ourmodel~and show its ability to be applied to various kinds of attacks, we consider 3 types~\footnote{We determine the types based on the threat models of attacking methods.} of attacking methods that cover most of existing backdoor attacks.
+To evaluate \ourmodel~and show its ability to be applied to various kinds of attacks, we consider 3 types~\footnote{We determine the types based on the threat models of attacking methods.} of attacking methods that cover most of existing backdoor attacks.

 In detail, \textbf{Type I} backdoor attacks allow attackers to inject triggers into a proportion of training data and release the poisoned data to the public.
 Victims train models on them from scratch.
-The attack's goal is to misclassify samples with triggers as the pre-specified target class (also known as the all-to-one scenario). \textbf{Type II} backdoor attacks are similar to Type I and the difference is that victims finetune pre-trained models on poisoned data and the adversary's goal is to misclassify samples from one specific class with triggers as the pre-specified target class (also known as the one-to-one scenario). \textbf{Type III} backdoor attacks are slightly different, and allow attackers to optimize the triggers and model parameters at the same time under the all-to-one scenario.
+The attack aims to misclassify samples with triggers as the pre-specified target class (also known as the all-to-one scenario). \textbf{Type II} backdoor attacks share the same threat model with \textbf{Type I} attacks, and the difference is that victims finetune pre-trained models on poisoned data, and the adversary's goal is to misclassify samples from one specific class with triggers as the pre-specified target class (also known as the one-to-one scenario).
+Distinct from the preceding categories, \textbf{Type III} backdoor attacks necessitate an additional degree of control over the training process of the victim's model.
+This control affords attackers the ability to concurrently optimize both the backdoor triggers and the model parameters, particularly in all-to-one attack scenarios.